Dispassionate-Analyst/earning_estimates_scrapper/README.md

 # Constraints:
 Yahoo Finance has a limit of 60 GET requests per minute and 360 GET requests per hour.
 The upcoming update will ensure requests stay within the limit; instead of encountering an error, the script will pause for a minute before continuing to bypass said limits by Yahoo Finance.

-# Disclaimer:

-This code is for informational and educational purposes only and does not constitute investment advice.
-The projects uploaded on this GitHub repository are intended to assist and provide information.
-Users should conduct their own research and consult with a professional financial advisor before making any investment decisions.
-The author is not responsible for any investment actions taken based on the information provided in this repository.